-- 1. To adjust comb height, loosen the two knurled screws on the side of the cheek piece. - 2.
+- To adjust comb height, loosen the two knurled screws on the side of the cheek piece. - 2.
 Raise or lower the cheek piece to the desired height. - 3.
-Once you are satisfied with the height of the comb, snug the knurled locking screws by hand and note the position of the cheek piece for future reference.
+Once you are satisfied with the height of the comb, snug the knurled locking screws by hand and note the position of the cheek piece in relation to the index line at the bottom of the cheek piece, if equipped, for future reference.